brokensound77/toruk/README.md

 # toruk.py

-Crowdstrike Falcon Host script for iterating through instances to get alert data, but really can be extended to pull any info within each instance.
+Crowdstrike Falcon Host script for iterating through instances to get alert data and system information.
+Can easily be extended to pull any info within each instance.
 Primarily designed for multi-tenant customers with more than one instance.
 (Searches across all instances, which the user has rights to)

 ## Usage